frictionlessdata/frictionless-py/docs/guides/transform-steps.md

 ## Resource Steps

 The Resource steps are only available for a package transformation.
-It includes some basic resource management operations like adding or removing resources along with the hierarchical `transform_resource` step.
+This includes some basic resource management operations like adding or removing resources along with the hierarchical `transform_resource` step.

 ### Add Resource